 I am very glad that you made up to here.

-There are very few medical doctors in Nepal practicing preventive medicine (public health).
 My interest in public health grew in early 1998 when I worked in a remote village in Nepal.
 Personal and environmental hygiene was so poor that diarrhoeal diseases were very common.
-Investigation of outbreaks of diarrhoeal diseases, pyrexia of unknown origin etc. exposed me to Epidemiological studies.
+Investigation of outbreaks of diarrhoeal diseases, pyrexia of unknown origin, etc. exposed me to Epidemiological studies.

-As the company I worked for employed more than 2500 employees, it was my responsibility to take care of them and prevent them from developing work related health problems.
-That is how I developed interest in occupational and environmental medicine, which led to Masters Degree study in that field in 2000.
+As the company I worked for employed more than 2500 employees, it was my responsibility to take care of them and prevent them from developing work-related health problems.
+That is how I developed an interest in occupational and environmental medicine, which led to a Masters Degree study in that field in 2000.
 My research work on occupational lung cancer was the first study in Occupational Medicine in Nepal.

-If you are interested in developing collaborative projects with me in Nepal (mainly in the field of occupational and environmental health, OHS, gender studies, diabetology, injury and violence prevention) please do not hesitate to contact me.
-Thank you.
+If you are interested in developing collaborative projects with me in Nepal, please do not hesitate to contact me.

 Contact me at: